anirudhpnbb/datasets/README.md

 # datasets
-A collection of basic datasets.
+A collection of basic datasets for data science/ machine learning/ NLP.